Drifter-Supremo/writers-ai-app/memory-bank/activeContext.md

 Authentication System Integration & Multi-User Data Isolation

 ### Recent Completions
+1. **Character Workflow User Isolation & Post-Login Redirect**
+   - ✅ Character workflows are now fully user-isolated: only the current user's workflows are visible and accessible after login.
+   - ✅ All workflow creation, queries, and security rules use userId for multi-user support.
+   - ✅ After login or signup, users are now redirected to the home page (`/`) instead of `/projects`.
+   - ✅ All changes tested and confirmed working for multiple accounts.

 1. **Authentication System (Email/Password & Google, Protected Routes, Sidebar UI)**
    - ✅ Implemented Firebase Auth integration with Email/Password and Google sign-in.
    - ✅ Created AuthContext for global user state and auth actions.